 St. Patrick's Day Parades

-The longest running St. Patrick's Day parade in Canada takes place in Montreal.
-The 2003 parade was the 179th - the first Montreal parade taking place in 1824.
+The longest running St. Patrick's Day parade in Canada takes place in Montreal, which held its first parade in 1824.

 The most common traditions on St. Patrick's Day include wearing green, enjoying Irish folk music and food, and by consuming large quantities of Irish beer (sometimes dyed green), such as Murphys, Smithwicks, Harp or Guinness or other Irish liquors such as Irish whiskey, Irish Coffee or Baileys Irish Cream.